ThomasQuinnKelly/bip-reference-person/docs/exception-handling.md

 # BIP Exception Management
-This docoument is primarily concerned with exceptions generated in the course of executing business processes in the service and partner layers.
+This document is primarily concerned with exceptions generated in the course of executing business processes in the service and partner layers.
 For discussion of Provider layer validations and Service layer validations, see [validation.md](./validation.md).

 ## Layer Concerns
 Each layer of an BIP micro-service has different exception handling needs.
 Understanding layer concerns is necessary.